digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/bond.rst

 `Instrument/Bond/Test <https://github.com/digital-asset/daml-finance/blob/main/src/test/daml/Daml/Finance/Instrument/Bond/Test>`_
 folder.

-How to use a Bond Instrument in Your application
+How to use a Bond Instrument in your application
 ************************************************

 As explained in the :ref:`Getting Started <structure-of-code-dependencies>` section and on the